tardate/LittleArduinoProjects/Radio/LPD433/RFDoorbell/README.md

 * and an [HS-088 ding-dong sound chip](https://www.aliexpress.com/item/32661936820.html)

 I decided not to use any encoding over the wireless link, so I'm using it more like a spark-gap transmitter.
-So far in my experiements, I'm not seeing enough interference to get false positives ringing the doorbell.
+So far in my experiments, I'm not seeing enough interference to get false positives ringing the doorbell.
 If that changes, I'd probably add an ATtiny and run a simple ASK signal over the connection.
 We'll see how this goes..

 ### RF Module Specs